Your rights in the Boxing Day and January sales

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Buying in the Boxing Day or January sales doesn’t mean your consumer rights will be given the chop.
+A cut-price sales deal doesn’t mean your consumer rights will be given the chop.

 The Consumer Rights Act, which came into force in 2015, gives you clearer rights, whether you're buying in store or online.
-It also includes new rights if you buy digital content that isn’t up to scratch.
+It also includes new rights for buying digital content, so you're covered if it isn’t up to scratch.

-To make sure you know what to do if your sales item turns out to be a dud, we've rounded up the top five things you need to know about your rights when shopping in the Boxing Day or January sales.
+To make sure you know what to do if your sales item turns out to be a dud, we've rounded up the top five things you need to know about your rights when you're sales shopping.

 1. What if the item I bought is faulty?